 I just found out that I am pregnant.
 Should I stop taking methadone?

-No. If you have been taking methadone regularly you should not stop suddenly (also called “cold turkey”).
-Stopping an opioid medication suddenly could cause you to go into withdrawal.
+Talk with your healthcare provider before making any changes to your medication.
+Stopping an opioid medication suddenly (going “cold turkey) could cause you to go into withdrawal.
 More research is needed to know how going through withdrawal might affect a pregnancy.
 Talk with your healthcare providers about the risks and benefits of continuing or stopping your medication.
-Any reduction in your methadone needs to be done slowly, and under the direction of your healthcare provider.
+Any reduction in your methadone needs to be done slowly, and under the direction of your healthcare provider. *

 Does taking methadone increase the chance for miscarriage?